durgamkeerthana/to-do-list-application/README.md

 # 📝 To-Do Application (Ruby on Rails)

 This is a simple To-Do List application built with Ruby on Rails.
 It allows users to manage tasks by adding, editing, completing, and deleting them.
+Added the feature to group the tasks by the date it is rendered.

 ---